 Patrick Kenny is a Member of the CCPC.
-As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Consumer Protection, Criminal Enforcement and Legal Services Divisions.
+As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Product Safety, Legal Services, and Policy, Research and International Divisions.

 He was first appointed as a Member of the Irish Competition Authority in January 2012 as Director of the Cartels Division.
 He is an economist.
 He took up his present responsibilities on 31 October 2014 upon the amalgamation of the Competition Authority with the National Consumer Agency.
 Patrick previously worked at different times for the Commission for Communications Regulation, the European Commission, Arthur Andersen and the Competition Authority.

 Kevin O’Brien is a Member of the CCPC.
-As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Corporate Services and Competition Enforcement & Mergers Divisions.
+As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Communications, Corporate Services, and Consumer Protection and Enforcement Divisions.